kprasathgit/Codoid_tasks/README.md

-# Codoid_tasks
+# _tasks

-  1. All manual testing reports were uploaded as excel format .so please download and view.
+  1. All manual testing reports were uploaded as excel format ..